-It’s important that executives do not begin a process by thinking about a task that they need to complete.
+Executives mustn’t begin a process by thinking about a task that they need to complete.
 Instead, they need to consider the time that they have and discover where the time goes.
 It will then be possible to effectively manage the time and ensure that unproductive demands can be cut back completely.

 It is also possible to use time as a senior leader in a business to gain the most benefits from other members of the team.
 You can sit down with those in lower positions and take the time to find out key information.
 This will allow you to look at opportunities available to exploit and dangers that have not been checked.

-Taking time in an area like this is crucial because without it workers won’t have the right level of enthusiasm.
-They instead become time-servers and they use their energy in a way that will not benefit the organisation as much as it should.
+Taking time in an area like this is crucial because, without it, workers won’t have the right level of enthusiasm.
+They instead become time-servers, and they use their energy in a way that will not benefit the organisation as much as it should.

 Drucker warned that delegation as a concept is easy to misunderstand.
 Instead, it’s important to remove jobs that can be completed by someone else.
-By doing this, delegation is no longer necessary and individuals can complete their own work.
+By doing this, delegation is no longer necessary, and individuals can complete their own work.

 Know What You Can Contribute

-Drucker believed that the effective high performing leader will know what they can and should contribute.
+Drucker believed that the effective high performing leader would know what they can and should contribute.
 They will understand how key options will impact performances and the results of an institution that is served.

 The main focus here is on responsibility.
 While many leaders focus downward, their concentration is then on the efforts instead of the results.
 It is important not to get lost in what the organisation is offering you.
-Downward focus makes an individual and even a leader a subordinate by nature.
+Downward focus makes an individual and even a leader, a subordinate by nature.
 Those who take responsibility for their actions and their place in the business will be effective leaders.

 Performance needs to occur in three areas.
 It must direct results while building value in the business.
-By focusing on what you can contribute to the business you will be improving the standards and the sights of every team member.
+By focusing on what you can contribute to the business, you will be improving the standards and the sights of every team member.

 Drucker believed that this could be achieved through the right level of self-development.